MediaComem/comem-webdev/subjects/bootstrap/README.md

 ```
 > Making the brand element a link to the homepage is a good practice, hence the use of an `<a>` element here.

-This will make our title fit nicely inside the Navbar.
+This will fit our title nicely inside the Navbar.

 #### Fixed navbar

-If you scroll in your `index.html` page, you'll see that the navbar **scrolls with it**.
+If you scroll in your `index.html` page, you'll see that the navbar **scrolls with it**, thus disappearing from the screen at one point.

 You could want a navbar that's **constantly fixed** to the top of the screen.